Chart Color Schemes

 Educational outcomes in Goolwa - Port Elliot fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The region faces educational challenges, with university qualification rates at 18.7%, significantly lower than the Australian average of 30.4%.
+The area's university qualification rate is 18.7%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 12.8%, followed by postgraduate qualifications (3.3%) and graduate diplomas (2.6%).
-Trade and technical skills are prominent, with 39.4% of residents aged 15+ holding vocational credentials – advanced diplomas (11.7%) and certificates (27.7%).
+Bachelor degrees are most common at 12.8%, followed by postgraduate qualifications (3.3%) and graduate diplomas (2.6%).
+Vocational credentials are prevalent, with 39.4% of residents aged 15+ holding them - advanced diplomas account for 11.7% and certificates for 27.7%.

 School and university attendance encompasses 18.3% of the community, including 7.4% in primary education, 5.2% in secondary education, and 2.0% pursuing tertiary education.
-Goolwa - Port Elliot's three schools have a combined enrollment of 840 students as of 2021.
-The region demonstrates typical Australian school conditions with balanced educational opportunities (ICSEA: 971).
-Education provision is balanced with two primary and one secondary school serving distinct age groups.
-School places per 100 residents are at 6.1, falling below the regional average of 11.2, indicating some students may attend schools in adjacent areas.
+Goolwa - Port Elliot's 3 schools have a combined enrollment of 840 students and demonstrate typical Australian school conditions (ICSEA: 971) with balanced educational opportunities.
+Education provision is balanced with 2 primary and 1 secondary school serving distinct age groups.
+School places per 100 residents (6.1) fall below the regional average (11.2), with some students likely attending schools in adjacent areas.

 Frequently Asked Questions - Education